isaacwetton/degree-progress-tracker/README.md

 Program Data stored in Program Files.

 Isaac Wetton is currently the sole contributor to this project.
-If you require assistance with the project, please feel free to open an issue on the project's GitHub page.
+If you require assistance with the application, please feel free to open an issue on the project's GitHub page.

 https://github.com/isaacwetton/degree-progress-tracker/